-Are you and your organization prepared to continually make sense of a complex and rapidly evolving world, so you can act with confidence and achieve both career and organizational survival and success?
+Are you and your organization prepared to make sense of a complex and rapidly evolving world, so you can make good decisions and act with confidence to achieve both career and organizational success?

 Our mission is to make sure that you are.

-SRI's new self-paced course equips graduates with a range of new concepts, practical tools, and process designs, leading to a Certificate in Strategic Risk Governance and Management.
+In just six weeks, SRI's new self-paced online course equips graduates with a range of new concepts, practical tools, and process designs, leading to a Certificate in Strategic Risk Governance and Management.
 All for just USD $249 or GBP £199.

 The Strategic Risk Institute LLC is the education affiliate of Britten Coyne Partners, a consulting firm with offices in London and Denver that specializes in helping clients successfully address strategic risk governance and management challenges (see our Strategic Risk Blog).
 It is also affiliated with The Index Investor, which publishes global macro research, forecasts, and warnings to help investors, corporate, and government leaders better anticipate, more accurately assess, and adapt in time to emerging threats.